mkbabb/parse-that/docs/tranches/B/FINAL.md

 only 1.0656–1.5238× and retained parse-state heap grows 12.4%.
 Complete state, failure-result, invalid-M2, cold/first, alternating-shape, bootstrap and scaled diagnostics-on recovery planes remain RED; it is killed.
+The latest feasibility evidence is `605a1ae`.
+It compares accepted-M2 logical `jsonParser` with native `JSON.parse` across seven processes and finds only 5.0050× at scale 4 and 6.0826× at scale 8 on equal frozen success envelopes.
+It grants no parser correctness or admission credit; it rejects dispatching another family.
+Independent call-tree replay of the sealed P3 CPU profile reproduces 144,501 µs candidate-native matching plus 167,382 µs required products, already 1.67× the complete 10× budget before candidate runtime and omitted semantics.
+With every legal P1/P2/P3 family retired, formation is RED.
+Root reopen `d1df0f01…` binds the user's P4 override: challenge that bound without changing the scannerless, equal-product or 10× laws.
+No P4 receipt has formation credit.
 Same-FIRST recovery remains banked at `f4b9abb`, binding accepted-M2 closure order and keeping D killed.
 Cold/hot dispatch is banked at `d323f56`.
 The compiled table is 12.7–16.8× slower to construct, 11.9–14.4× slower